Skip to content

 Finally, let us parse the text and print the result:

-Calling the parse() method on a parser object returns a collection of parses -- one per sentence.
-Each parse object is a dictionary, where 'main_edge' contains the hyperedge that directly corresponds to the sentence.
-Hyperedge objects have a to_str() method that can be used to produce a string representation.
+Calling the parse() method on a parser object returns a list of ParseResult objects -- one per sentence.
+Each ParseResult contains an edge attribute with the hyperedge that directly corresponds to the sentence, along with the original text, tokens, and other metadata.
+Printing a hyperedge displays its SH notation string.
 The code above should cause a single hyperedge to be printed to the screen.

 Experiment with changing the text that is passed to the parser object and see what happens.